Logan Township, Barton County, Kansas

 Logan Township is a township in Barton County, Kansas, United States.
 As of the 2010 census, its population was 138.

+History

 Logan Township was organized in 1879.

 Geography

 Logan Township covers an area of 35.85 sqmi and contains no incorporated settlements.
 According to the USGS, it contains one cemetery, Montgomery.

 The stream of Little Cheyenne Creek runs through this township.